 AIA

-AIA's global scale gives them access to extensive actuarial data on pre-existing conditions, which can result in more nuanced underwriting.
-Their AIA Vitality programme also rewards healthy behaviour changes, which may be beneficial for people actively managing their conditions.
+AIA's global presence gives them access to extensive actuarial data on pre-existing conditions, which can lead to more nuanced underwriting for complex health profiles.
+Their Vitality program rewards active health management, which may benefit people who are proactively managing their conditions.

 Multiple cover types available